susam/dotfiles/mac-setup.md

 Configure Dock
 --------------
  1. Go to the Apple menu > *System Preferences* > *Dock*.
+ 2. Drag *Size* slider closer to *Small* such that its distance from *Small* is about 1/4th the distance between *Small* and *Large*.
- 2. Select *Minimize windows into application icon*.
+ 3. Select *Minimize windows into application icon*.
- 3. Keep only necessary applications in *Dock* and remove others:
+ 4. Keep only necessary applications in *Dock* and remove others:
     Finder, Launchpad, System Preferences, AnyConnect, Siri, Safari, Firefox, Chrome, Outlook, Jabber, Slack, Stickies, Terminal, MacVim, STS, and VirtualBox.
- 4. Launch Finder, and drag and drop home directory to Dock.
+ 5. Launch Finder, and drag and drop home directory to Dock.
- 5. In the Dock, double tap home directory, select *Folder*.
+ 6. In the Dock, double tap home directory, select *Folder*.
- 6. In the Dock, double tap home directory, select *Fan*.
+ 7. In the Dock, double tap home directory, select *Fan*.

 Install Packages